elabi3/ShareFramework/README.md

 <h2>Add to your project</h2>

- - Copy in your project the following class https://github.com/elabi3/ShareFramework/tree/master/ShareFramework/ShareClasses
+ - Copy in your project the following classes https://github.com/elabi3/ShareFramework/tree/master/ShareFramework/ShareClasses

  - Method 1: